-These nuts are rich in Vitamin E. When your body doesn't get enough vitamin E, it can impair your immune system, Jones Armul says.
-Almonds are one the best foods you can eat to get this vitamin; one ounce meets 36 percent of the daily amount your body needs.
+These nuts are rich in vitamin E. When your body doesn't get enough vitamin E, it can impair your immune system, Jones Armul says.
+Almonds are one of the best foods you can eat to get this vitamin; one ounce meets 36 percent of the daily amount your body needs.